albertbolanoss/ClipboardPassword/README.md

 ## Initial configuration (only the first time).

-1. Open the JSON file "passwd.json" located in the /script folder and add your records to this.
 1. Open the JS file "privateKey.js" and set your private key.
 1. Edit the JS file "publicKey.js" and set your public key.
+1. Open "index.html"
+1. Encript the first password and set up in the first record of passwd.json file locate in /script folder

 passwd.json
 ```json